sourcegraph/handbook/content/departments/finance/process/ap.md

 ##### Contract Renewals

-For SaaS vendor contracts greater than $5,000, we utilize Vendr as a renewal management tool.
-For all other contracts, designated buyers (employees who are responsible for the spend) should monitor contract end dates or renewal dates to ensure that:
+For all  contracts, designated buyers (employees who are responsible for the spend) should monitor contract end dates or renewal dates to ensure that:

 - Renegotiations can commence in a timely manner, in advance of cessation or renewal
 - Sourcegraph employees can go to market to request additional quotes from alternative suppliers (if required)